 The Arnold press however, is a shoulder workout you really should be including in your routine, because it serves to work all three portions of the deltoid muscle in one fell swoop, meaning boulder shoulders are certainly achievable.

-How to perform: Start with a dumbbell in each hand, shoulder blades together, and your arms starting in a position akin to how you would finish a bicep curl, i.e. arms bent and palms facing you.
+How to perform this shoulder exercise: Start with a dumbbell in each hand, shoulder blades together, and your arms starting in a position akin to how you would finish a bicep curl, i.e. arms bent and palms facing you.
 Stand with your feet shoulder width apart.
 This is another shoulder exercise where it pays to start off with a light weight so that you can get the technique nailed.

 Next, rotate your elbows outwards, push your arms up straight, and twist your palms at the same time as you push up, so that your palms face forwards.
 Return to the starting position by performing the reverse of the movement you just completed.